NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/Data-Demand/Readme.md

 * [Heart Disease Prevalence from SyntheticMass](https://syntheticmass.mitre.org/dashboard/synthea/town/pct_heart_disease)
 This group has generated sythetic census data for the state of Massachusetts.
 Here's one example for heart disease.

+### Some Initial Thoughts
+* **Synthetic data sets are necessary to QC your analysis tools:** Because you know what you put in, nyou know what you expect your tools to return.
+You need to do this in order to believe the results from a real data set (i.e. real genomics research).

+* **